This post may contain affiliate links.

 2. Gather Black Walnuts When Ready

-Black walnut hulls can stain your hands, so make sure to wear gloves when gathering fallen nuts.
+Black walnut hulls can stain your hands, so wear gloves and use a bucket when gathering fallen nuts.
 Pick fallen nuts from the ground, discarding any that are moldy or damaged.
 Ripe nuts should fall naturally from the tree, but a gentle shake of the branches will maximize your harvest.

 3. Remove the Hulls